Millionaire Hot Seat: Variations

 During the second half of 2011, audio and visual questions were introduced to the format.
 Either an audio or a visual question would be asked once per episode, usually towards the beginning of the game.

 During 2015, the "Switch" lifeline was added for contestants on the final question.
 This allowed the contestant to switch to a different question if they were unhappy with it.
 This feature was soon dropped on 8 May 2015, but was brought back for a week of episodes from 21 to 25 September of the same year.

 Later in 2015, the "Ask a Friend" lifeline was added in for contestants.
 Similar to the traditional "Phone a Friend" lifeline, the contestant is able to ask their designated friend or family member in the audience to help them answer the question.
 Before the player can use the lifeline, they must answer three consecutive questions after the $1000 'safe level'.
 The feature was added for a week of episodes from 14 to 18 September 2015.

-2017–present
+2017–2023

-Starting 23 January 2017, In response of the continued strong ratings of Seven's The Chase Australia since 2016, Nine's Millionaire Hot Seat changed its format to mix both the traditional format with the Hot Seat format.
+Starting on 23 January 2017, in response of the continued strong ratings of Seven's The Chase Australia since 2016, Nine's Millionaire Hot Seat changed its format to mix both the traditional format with the Hot Seat format.
 In this format, the show was lengthened to a full-hour show as opposed to half an hour show and is divided into two parts: Fastest Finger First and Hot Seat.